daniellepintz/tutorials/intermediate_source/dist_tuto.rst

 In this short tutorial, we will be going over the distributed package of PyTorch.
-We'll see how to set up the distributed setting, use the different communication strategies, and go over some the internals of the package.
+We'll see how to set up the distributed setting, use the different communication strategies, and go over some of the internals of the package.

 Setup